digitalsurgeons/toggles-switches/README.md

 | ------------------------------ | ------------------------------------------------------
 | **data-switch-on**             | Initialize an on switch and specify the target selector, leave empty to target the element itself.
 | data-switch-class              | The class to be added, default 'active'
-| data-switch-event              | The event the class should be switched on
+| data-switch-event              | The event on which the class should be switched (this will apply to both on/off switches on the same element)
+| data-switch-on-event           | The event on which the class should be switched on
 | data-switch-self               | If set the class will also be applied to the element itself
 | data-switch-stop-propagation   | Call e.stopPropagation() after user interaction